🇨🇿 Czechia digital nomad visa

 - Family: Spouse and dependent children may be included on the same application.

-- Renewability: Yes — extensions are typically available before the visa expires.
+- Renewability: Yes, extensions are typically available before the visa expires.

-The Paper Chase and How Long It Takes
+The Paper Chase and The Waiting Game

-Is Czechia's Zivno Visa Worth It?
+Is the Zivno Visa Actually Worth It?